Hyperholomorphic sheaves and new examples of hyperkaehler manifolds: New examples of hyperk ahler manifolds

 \definition Let $I\in Comp$ be a complex structure, $\omega$ be a K\"ahler form on $(M, I)$, and $\c H$ the corresponding hyperk\"ahler metric, which exists by Calabi-Yau theorem.
 Then $\omega$ is called {\bf a generic polarization} if any of the following conditions hold \begin{description} \item[(i)] For all $a\in Pic(M, I)$, the degree $\deg_\omega(a)\neq 0$, unless $a=0$. \item[(ii)] For all $SU(2)$-invariant integer classes $a\in H^2(M, \Z)$, we have $a=0$. \end{description} The conditions (i) and (ii) are equivalent by \ref{_Lambda_of_inva_forms_zero_Lemma_}.

-\claim Let $I\in Comp$ be a complex structure, $\omega$ be a K\"ahler form on $(M, I)$, and $\c H$ the corresponding hyperk\"ahler structure, which exists by Calabi-Yau theorem.
+\claim Let $I\in Comp$ be a complex structure, $\omega$ be a K\"ahler form on $(M, I)$, and $\c H$ the corresponding hyperk\"ahler structure, which exists by Calabi- Yau theorem.
 Then $\omega$ is generic if and only if for all integer classes $a\in H^{1,1}(M, I)$, the class $a$ is not orthogonal to $\omega$ with respect to the Bogomolov-Beauville pairing.

 {\bf Proof:} Clearly, the map $\deg_\omega:\; H^2(M) \arrow \R$ is equal (up to a scalar multiplier) to the orthogonal projection onto the line $\R\cdot\omega$.
 Then, \ref{_omega_gene_otho_Claim_} is equivalent to \ref{_gene_pola_Definition_}, (i). \endproof